|

 Old Fashioned Candy Store

-Here's a delightful account of the old fashioned candy store with its nostalgic candies, adapted from the book "Mary At The Farm and Book of Recipes Compiled During Her Visits Among The Pennsylvania Germans" by Edith M. Thomas, published by the author in 1915.
+Here's a delightful account of the old fashioned candy store from Great Grandma's day with its nostalgic candies, adapted from the book "Mary At The Farm and Book of Recipes Compiled During Her Visits Among The Pennsylvania Germans" by Edith M. Thomas, published by the author in 1915.

 I still remember how perfectly wonderful the large, wide-mouthed glass jars containing old fashioned candy appeared.
 There were red and white striped mint sticks, striped yellow and white lemon sticks and horehound and clear, wine-colored sticks striped with lines of white, flavored with aniseed.